Part 1, June 2021

 I only had the spinning rod with me but it would have to do.
 I rigged a small crystal waggler float, plumbed up and added a 2.5 pound tail with a size 16 hook.
 A pair of red maggots where sent wriggling into the water.
 After only the second or third drop (it was not even a cast) the float bobbed and I struck into a roach which promptly fell off the hook as I was swinging it in.
 Damn!
 I couldn’t count that one.
 A few minutes later the float disappeared and I lifted into a modestly proportioned perch which made it safely to my sweaty paw.

 I fished on and landed one more perch and a roach.
 The fast current and back eddy was making bite detection tricky.
 The float slowly sank and I lifted to free the hook from the weeds only to see a huge perch surface with my hook in his mouth.
 He gave a slow roll and was gone.
-He hadn’t been far of a couple of pounds in weight that lad!
+He hadn’t been far off a couple of pounds in weight that lad!
 I could see what was happening here, the currents were strong and very variable so I was losing contact with the hook as it was washed in different directions deep below (there was about 10-12 feet of water).
 I took off the crystal float and in its place went a hefty pellet waggler, rated for 3 grams.
 I then put my bulk shot just above the hook and changed up to a size 12 holding a bunch of maggots.
 Some loose feed then I dropped in the new set up.
 It took a while but eventually the float dipped and I lifted into a nice perch.
 It wasn’t the big lad I had lost but it was still an OK fish.
 I caught another roach, no great size but very pretty.
 For some reason I decided to take another look at the pool below the run I was fishing.
 Laying the rod down I watched intently for a while, my eyes slowly adjusting to the water.
 Sure enough, I could make out a dark shape on the bottom, then another and many more.
 There were perch in there and what was probably roach too.
 I slung the big blue float out and the maggots settled on the bottom.
 Minutes passed but then the float trembled and I struck into a nice perch.

 Some kids, under the supervision of 3 adults stopped at the lock above me.
-I paid then no heed as I was considering another change of tackle to fish lighter in the gin-clear pool.
-There was the usual noise you associate with a gang of kids then a resounding splash as one of them jumped in to the water above the lock.
+I paid them no heed as I was considering another change of tackle to fish lighter in the gin-clear pool.
+There was the usual noise you associate with a gang of kids then a resounding splash as one of them jumped into the water above the lock.
 The others soon followed and they were having great fun.
 I was concentrating very hard on my float when out of the blue a wet-suited child hurled herself directly into the swim, not 2 yards from my float!
-Letting out a howl of delight as she surfaced, a broad grin on her face.
+Letting out a howl of delight she surfaced, a broad grin on her face.
 She next extolled the virtues of the water and encouraged her pals to join her.
 But now every self-respecting fish was in the next parish so I wound in.
 One of the accompanying adults came over to me and said the kids would not be there long and they would be out of the water in a hour or so.
 I thought about it for a while but decided to head back to the car.
 On the way I dropped the float into the dark water under a bridge and in three casts pulled out a small roach and two small perch.

 Back at the car I took down the rod and slung all the gear in the back.
 Some random lad tried to cadge a cigarette from me and wouldn’t take no for an answer.
 I slammed the car door shut and locked them before speeding off, leaving him shouting something unprintable towards me.